-Immediate Assistance-Emergency Assistance Call Stations
+Emergency Assistance Call Stations

-Emergency assistance call stations are located in all of the stairwells of the parking garage and Parmer Hall.
+Emergency assistance call stations are located in all of the stairwells of the parking garage and emergency rescue stations in the Parmer Hall stairwells.
 These call stations are for requesting emergency assistance and for alerting Campus Safety and Security of a crime or suspicious activity.
 Call stations allow persons to press a button and immediately contact the Campus Security Dispatcher, as do all emergency call boxes, handsets or intercoms in the campus elevators.
-All call boxes and all elevator handsets and intercoms are tested monthly by security personnel and outside service technicians to ensure these devices are working properly.
+All call boxes and all elevator handsets and intercoms are tested regularly by trained university personnel, municipal personnel and outside service technicians to ensure these devices are working properly.